vmikk/tshbot/README.md

 > It may lead to unauthorized access, system compromise, or data loss.
 > To mitigate these risks, you may remove the `shell` shortcut from the `allowed_cmds` configuration.
 > This will **allow only the white-listed commands** specified in `allowed_cmds`.
+>
+> Similarly, enabling `allow_arguments` can pose security risks as it allows passing arbitrary arguments
+> to white-listed commands.
+Only enable this feature if you trust the users and have properly sanitized
+> your scripts against malicious input.

 ## 3. Run the tool